 Didn’t you take Jeremy McGrath hillclimbing when you were at Dirt Rider magazine?

 Yes, I took him to Billings, Montana to compete in an N.A.H.A. event.
-He ended up getting second overall in the state championship on a borrowed bike from Kerry Peterson.
+He ended up getting second overall in the state championship on a borrowed bike.